-Furthermore, the causal story that underpins the theory must also reflect reality.
-In other words, the causal mechanisms that help produce the actual phenomenon being studied must operate in practice the way they are described in the theory.
-Of course, there will be unobservable as well as observable mechanisms at play in most theories.
-Just think about the importance of gravity, an unobservable mechanism that is central to our understanding of the universe.
-Or consider the role that insecurity plays in many international relations theories.
+role that insecurity plays in many theories of international relations.
 We cannot measure insecurity directly, because it is a mental state we cannot observe.
 But scholars can often detect evidence of its presence in what leaders do and say.
 Scientific realists believe that those unobservables must accurately reflect reality for the theory to perform well.
-In short, not only must a theory's predictions be confirmed by empirical observation, but the observed results must also occur for the right reasons, i.e. via the causal logics that flow from the theory's realistic microfoundations.
+In short, not only must a theory's predictions be confirmed by empirical observation, but the observed results must also occur for the right reasons, i.e., via the causal logics that flow from the theory's realistic microfoundations.

 The main alternative epistemology is instrumentalism.
 It maintains that a theory's assumptions do not have to conform to reality.
-Indeed, Milton Friedman (1953) famously asserted that the less a theory's assumptions reflect reality, the more powerful that theory is likely to be.
+Indeed, Milton Friedman (1953) famously asserted that the less a theory's assumptions reflected reality, the more powerful that theory is likely to be.
 In this view, assumptions are simply useful fictions that help generate theories.
 For example, instrumentalists do not care if actors are rational or not, so long as assuming rationality produces theories that generate accurate predictions.
 In other words, the utility of a theory's assumptions is determined solely by whether its predictions are confirmed.

 Instrumentalists dismiss the idea that theories contain causal mechanisms that reflect what is actually happening in the real world.
-Their perspective is largely driven by the belief that nothing is gained by focusing on unobservable mechanisms, which are often at the center of the causal process (Chakravartty, 2011: 4).
+Their perspective is largely driven by the belief that nothing is gained by focusing on unobservable mechanisms, which are often at the center of the causal process (Chakravartty 2011: 4).
 For instrumentalists, science is all about measuring observables, which in turn encourages hypothesis testing.

 Instrumentalists recognize that theories should contain clearly defined concepts and be logically consistent.
 They care about a theory's causal logic insofar as they want to tell a coherent story.
-But they do not believe that the causal process depicted in a theory necessarily reflects reality.
-As Paul MacDonald (2003: 555) observes, 'instrumentalists are simply treating theories as devices that generate hypotheses,' where the value of the theory is determined solely by whether the hypotheses are confirmed.
+But they do not believe the causal process depicted in a theory necessarily reflects reality.5 As Paul Macdonald (2003: 555) observes, "instrumentalists are simply treating theories as devices that generate hypotheses," where value of the theory is determined solely by whether the hypotheses are confirmed.

 We believe scientific realism is the more convincing epistemology.
 Instrumentalists ask us to believe that a theory can generate accurate predictions even if its assumptions and causal story are at odds with reality.
-As MacDonald (2003: 554) notes, 'If a theoretical assumption is a fiction, it is unlikely to be empirically useful unless it generates hypotheses that are right for the wrong reasons.'
-Or as Hilary Putnam famously says, unless it produces a 'miracle' (1975: 73).
+As MacDonald (2003: 554) notes, "If a theoretical assumption is a fiction, it is unlikely to be empirically useful unless it generates hypotheses that are right for the wrong reasons."
+Or as Hilary Putnam famously says, unless it produces a "miracle" (1975: 73).
 By definition, theories exclude a vast number of factors and employ simplifying assumptions about the relevant actors.
-But a good theory must still offer an accurate - albeit abstracted or simplified - portrayal of the real world.
+But a good theory must still offer an accurate-albeit abstracted or simplified-portrayal of the real world.
 Maps by necessity simplify reality, but a roadmap that placed Chicago east of Boston would not be useful.
 Theories will produce sound hypotheses and useful explanations only if their components accurately reflect the real world.